Arthur Levitt Sr.: Early life

 Levitt was born into a Jewish family in Brooklyn in 1900, to parents Israel Levitt and Rose Daniels.
 He served in the U.S. Army in World War I and World War II, finishing the latter as a colonel.
 After leaving the military, he earned degrees from Columbia University and Columbia Law School.
 While attending Columbia College, Levitt was initiated into the Alpha chapter of Phi Sigma Delta which later merged into Zeta Beta Tau fraternity.

 Career

 Levitt served on the New York State Board of Education from 1952 to 1954.

 Levitt was New York State comptroller from 1955 to 1978, elected on the Democratic and Liberal tickets in 1954, 1958, 1962, 1966, 1970 and 1974, the longest-serving person in this office.
 He was a delegate to the 1956, 1960 and 1964 Democratic National Conventions.

 In 1961, he was the Tammany Hall regular candidate for the Democratic nomination for mayor of New York City, but was defeated in the primary by incumbent Mayor Robert F. Wagner Jr. who had broken with Tammany's leader, Carmine DeSapio.

 Levitt was granted an honorary degree from Hamilton College in 1979.
-The Arthur Levitt Public Affairs Center on the Hamilton College is named in his honor.
+The Arthur Levitt Public Affairs Center on the Hamilton College campus is named in his honor.